-Over-correction is where you swerve sharply, and swing too far back the other way as you compensate.
-Often this results in hitting something on the other side of the road from whatever you were trying to avoid in the first place.
+Over-correction, as you probably know, is where you swerve sharply in one direction and then swing too far back in the other.
+Often this results in hitting something on the opposite side of the road from whatever you were trying to avoid in the first place.

 Over-correction syndrome is a standard feature of the manosphere.
 A man swerves wildly to avoid feminism, veers too far the other way, and ends up running straight into an opposite error.

 One way this happens is when a man learns that he shouldn’t be putting women on a pedestal—and he over-corrects to thinking that any man who cares what any woman thinks is a “cuck.”